UNSW Case Study: How to make science animation for online courses

 Be colorful

 By adding a wide array of colors, you will inject a fun atmosphere into your lessons.
-Thanks to radiant colors of the animation, many people report to feel more excited and at ease to learn about even the most complicated topics.
+Thanks to the radiant colors of the animation, many people report feeling more excited and at ease to learn about even the most complicated topics.

 Be realistic